kaizendorks/dexa/README.md

 ### 0.6.0

 Stack:
-- manage versions of stacks (update stack, keep track of version used with project).
+- manage versions of stacks (new command to update stack, keep track of version used with project).
 Stack version taken from the hash parameter of the source (as in `#v1.0.3`).
 Update command can be invoked as `dx stack update foo` so downloads and overrides the default version, or `dx stack update foo branch-or-tag` so it downloads version `#branch-or-tag`

 Add:
 - commands are version aware.
 If project was created with a specific stack version and that version isnt installed locally, it will download before executing the command